LibrariesHacked/librarieshacked-web-content/articles/cilipopendata.md

 ---
-Title: open data, library technnology and hack events in libraries.
+Title: open data, libraries and hack events
-Description: an introduction to open data and library hacking.
+Description: an introduction to open data and library hacking
 Type:
 Date:
 Author: @librarieshacked